OfficeDev/TrainingContent/O3658/07 User Personalization and OneDrive for Business Operations Using add-in model/Lab.md

 11. Now we are ready to test our code in practice.
 Press **F5** or choose **Start Debugging** from **Debug** menu.

-12. You will land on the full page view of the app, but since we did not do any customizations for this, there is really nothing happening yet.
+12. You will land on the full page view of the add-in, but since we did not do any customizations for this, there is really nothing happening yet.

 13. Click **Back to Site** from the top left corner.

-14. Verify that there is visible change when we add this new app part to the page, by first checking the status from OneDrive.
+14. Verify that there is visible change when we add this new add-in part to the page, by first checking the status from OneDrive.
 Click OneDrive from the suite bar to see the out of the box branding.

     ![Configuration HTML](Images/25.png)